aiidateam/kiwipy/docs/source/concepts.rst

 =====================

 KiwiPy's RabbitMQ backend has both coroutine and threaded version of the Communicator.
-If you're in a coroutine environment you may prefer to use the :class:`mincepy.rmq.RmqCommunicator` which uses coroutines and :class:`asyncio.Future` s while if you don't have an event loop just stick with the :class:`mincepy.rmq.RmqThreadCommunicator` which runs an event loop in a separate thread allow it to do asynchronous communication while your application logic gets on with other stuff.
+If you're in a coroutine environment you may prefer to use the :class:`kiwipy.rmq.RmqCommunicator` which uses coroutines and :class:`asyncio.Future` s while if you don't have an event loop just stick with the :class:`kiwipy.rmq.RmqThreadCommunicator` which runs an event loop in a separate thread to allow it to do asynchronous communication while your application logic gets on with other stuff.

-If all of this means nothing to you then stick with the :class:`~mincepy.rmq.RmqThreadCommunicator`.
+If all of this means nothing to you then stick with the :class:`~kiwipy.rmq.RmqThreadCommunicator`.